-We discuss now some properties of the functional $D_+$ governing the fundamental limit for exact recovery in Theorem \ref{exact_thm}.
+We now discuss some properties of the functional $D_+$ governing the fundamental limit for exact recovery in Theorem \ref{exact_thm}.
 For $t \in [0,1]$, let

 and note that $D_+=\max_{t\in [0,1]} D_t $.
-Since the function $f_t$ satisfies \begin{itemize} \item $f_t(1)=0$ \item $f_t$ is convex on $\mR_+$, \end{itemize} the functional $D_t$ is what is called an $f$-divergence \cite{csiszar-f}, like the KL-divergence ($f(y)=y \log y$), the Hellinger divergence, or the Chernoff divergence.
+Since the function $f_t$ satisfies \begin{itemize} \item $f_t(1)=0$ \item $f_t$ is convex on $\mR_+$, \end{itemize} the functional $D_t$ is a so-called $f$-divergence \cite{csiszar-f}, like the KL-divergence ($f(y)=y \log y$), the Hellinger divergence, or the Chernoff divergence.
 Such functionals have a list of common properties described in \cite{csiszar-f}.
 For example, if two distributions are perturbed by additive noise (i.e., convolving with a distribution), then the divergence always increases, or if some of the elements of the distributions' support are merged, then the divergence always decreases.
-Each of these properties can interpreted in terms of community detection (e.g., it is easier to recovery merged communities, etc.).
-Since $D_{t}$ collapses to the Hellinger divergence when $t=1/2$ and since it matches the Chernoff divergence for probability measures, we call $D_t$ the Chernoff-Hellinger (CH) divergence in \cite{colin1focs}, and so for $D_+$ as well by a slight abuse of terminology.
+Each of these properties can be interpreted in terms of community detection (e.g., it is easier to recovery merged communities, etc.).
+Since $D_{t}$ collapses to the Hellinger divergence when $t=1/2$ and since it matches the Chernoff divergence for probability measures, we call $D_t$ (and $D_+)$ the Chernoff-Hellinger (CH) divergence in \cite{colin1focs}.

-Theorem \ref{exact_thm} gives hence an operational meaning to a new $f$-divergence, showing that the fundamental limit for data clustering in SBMs is governed by the CH-divergence, similarly to the fundamental limit for data transmission in DMCs governed by the KL-divergence.
+Theorem \ref{exact_thm} thus gives a new operational meaning to an $f$-divergence, showing that the fundamental limit for data clustering in SBMs is governed by the CH-divergence, similarly to the fundamental limit for data transmission in DMCs being governed by the KL-divergence.
 If the columns of $\diag(p)Q$ are ``different'' enough, where difference is measured in CH-divergence, then one can separate the communities.
-This is analog to the channel coding theorem that says that when the output's distributions are different enough, where difference is measured in KL-divergence, then one can separate the codewords.
+This is analogous to the channel coding theorem that says that when the output's distributions are ``different'' enough, where difference is measured in KL-divergence, then one can separate the codewords.